dineshmj/ObjectOrientedSeleniumForSpecByEgFramework/README.md

 # ObjectOrientedSeleniumForSpecByEgFramework
-This framework helps organize your web application's screens and navigation in an object-oriented fashion.
-Each screen that you have is an object, and each UI field (such as a text box or a button) is a property of the UI screen class.
+This framework helps you organize your web application's screens and navigation in an object-oriented fashion for your Web UI tests using Selenium.
+Each screen that you have is an object, and each UI field (such as a text box or a button) in your screen is a property of the UI screen class.
 The framework helps you create and organize Specification by Example based Web UI Tests very easily.